-A generated error is when the code itself calls exit/1 or throw/1.
-Notice that emulated run-time errors are not denoted as generated errors here.

-Generated errors are exceptions of classes exit and throw.
+When the code itself calls exit/1 or throw/1.
+Generated errors are exceptions of class exit or throw.

-When a run-time error or generated error occurs in Erlang, execution for the process that evaluated the erroneous expression is stopped.
+When an exception occurs in Erlang, execution of the process that evaluated the erroneous expression is stopped.
 This is referred to as a failure, that execution or evaluation fails, or that the process fails, terminates, or exits.
 Notice that a process can terminate/exit for other reasons than a failure.

-A process that terminates emits an exit signal with an exit reason that says something about which error has occurred.
-Normally, some information about the error is printed to the terminal.
+A process that terminates emits an exit signal with an exit reason that describes why the process terminated.
+Normally, some information about any erroneous termination is printed to the terminal.
+See Process Termination in the Processes chapter for more details on termination.

-6.11.2 Exceptions
+6.12.2 Exceptions

 Exceptions are run-time errors or generated errors and are of three different classes, with different origins.
-The try expression can distinguish between the different classes, whereas the catch expression cannot.
-They are described in Expressions .
+The try expression can distinguish between the different classes, whereas the catch expression cannot. try and catch are described in Expressions.